-Configuration Management and Change Management
+Configuration Management vs Change Management

-Changes are inevitable in any projects or products life cycle.
-Some changes have effects on the projects baseline schedule, baseline budget, scope and deliverables.
-Other changes may effect the technical specifications and/or scope of a product.
+Changes are inevitable in any project’s or product’s life cycle.
+Some changes have either positive or negative effects on the project’s baseline schedule, baseline budget, performance, and profitability.
+Other changes may affect the technical specifications and/or scope of a product.
 Although Configuration management and change management refer to two different concepts, they are complementary to each other.
 Many PMP aspirants are familiar with the change management concept.
 However, configuration management is not well known outside the IT industry.

 The configuration management focuses on how any change to the “product” should be done.
 Configuration management documents how changes will be monitored and controlled.
 It is a process of defining configurable items (product, service, result, component) and controlling changes to such items.
 It can be considered as a version control system for the product.

-There are some conditions for configuration management such as market conditions, clients requirements and technological developments.
+There are some conditions for configuration management such as market conditions, client’s requirements, and technological developments.

 - Competition in the market forces you to add new features to the product.
 Because your competitors develop their product continuously.

-- Clients requirements may change in time and your product may become weak to provide solutions.
-Therefore you must add new features considering the clients needs.
+- Client’s requirements may change in time and your product may become weak to provide solutions.
+Therefore you must add new features considering the client’s needs.

-- Time is one of the most important component of a project.
+- Time is one of the most important components of a project.
 If it is not managed effectively, delays and time overruns will occur.
 If the delays are not recoverable, you must develop a new schedule to deliver the project on time.

 - If the cost estimations are outdated, you must develop a new project budget and re-estimate the project costs.

-Example for Change Management
+Change Management Example

 Suppose you are managing a pipeline project and as per your contract land acquisition works are under the client’s responsibility.
-The Client couldn’t complete land acquisition works on time and because of this you delayed two months.
+The Client couldn’t complete land acquisition works on time and because of this, you delayed two months.

-Therefore, you will submit a change request to extend your work schedule by two months, and will try to get it approved by the client.
+Therefore, you will submit a change request to extend your work schedule by two months and will try to get it approved by the client.

-At this stage, you will raise a change request to extend the schedule baseline by one month, and will try to get it approved by the client.
+At this stage, you will raise a change request to extend the schedule baseline by one month and will try to get it approved by the client.

-Differences Between Configuration Management and Change Management
+What is the Difference Between Configuration Management and Change Management?

 - Configuration management focuses on the configurable items (product, service, result, component) whereas change management focuses on the process.

 - Changes to some of the configurable items may not require a formal change management process.

 Note: Some people think that configuration management is only done for the products.
 This is not correct.
 Configuration management can be done for any type of artifact including product, processes, plans, and baselines according to the PMBOK Guide.

 In this article, we explained both concepts and their importance in project integration management.